• Skip to primary navigation

 My Grandma's homemade Instant Pot Chicken Soup is a warm and nourishing soup that is perfect for cold winter days or when you're feeling under the weather.
 Use a whole chicken, or any bone-in chicken and fresh vegetables.

-A big white bowl of chicken soup.
+A big bowl of chicken soup.

 When I shared my Grandmother's homemade chicken soup recipe on my blog, I didn't expect such a huge outpouring of emails, notes, and ratings.
 That chicken soup-from-scratch recipe has been getting rave reviews everywhere.